microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 <p><img src="images/physical_setup.jpg" width="600"/></p>

 ### MCC Project Setup
-This section shows how the example is set up in MPLAB using MCC.
+This section shows how the example is set up in MPLAB® using MCC.
 An overview of the complete MCC setup is shown in the image below:

 <p><img src="images/mcc_overview.jpg" width="900"/></p>

 1. Start a new Microchip Embedded Application Project in MPLAB and select the AVR DU as the device.
 2. Open MCC and select *Add Component*>*Library*>*USB Device Stack*.
-    * If the USB Device Stack doesn’t show up, the library needs to be added in the Content Manager (CM) menu.
+    * If the USB Device Stack does not show up, the library needs to be added in the Content Manager (CM) menu.
 The button for the CM menu is in the Device Resources section (by default on the left in MPLAB) or under Tools in the menu.
-3. Select Add Component, enable the API filter and add the UART, AC0, RTC and VREF application interfaces (APIs) to the project.
+3. Select **Add Component**, enable the API filter and add the UART, AC0, RTC and VREF application interfaces (APIs) to the project.
 4. Follow the setup below to configure the library and APIs.

 #### USB Device Stack Setup